Create and target an environment

-After keying in the name of an environment (required) and the description (optional), one can choose to either create an environment with no resources or create an environment with a Kubernetes resource.
-Note that resources can be added to an existing environment later as well.
+After adding the name of an environment (required) and the description (optional), you can create an environment.
+Resources can be added to an existing environment later as well.

-It is possible to create an empty environment and reference the same from deployment jobs to record the deployment history against the environment.
+It is possible to create an empty environment and reference it from deployment jobs.
+This will let you record the deployment history against the environment.

-- stage: deploy jobs: - deployment: DeployWeb displayName: deploy Web App pool: vmImage: 'Ubuntu-16.04' # creates an environment if it doesn't exist environment: 'smarthotel-dev' strategy: runOnce: deploy: steps: - script: echo Hello world
+- stage: deploy jobs: - deployment: DeployWeb displayName: deploy Web App pool: vmImage: 'Ubuntu-latest' # creates an environment if it doesn't exist environment: 'smarthotel-dev' strategy: runOnce: deploy: steps: - script: echo Hello world

 If the specified environment doesn't already exist, an empty environment is created using the environment name provided.

-It is possible to scope down the target of deployment to a particular resource within the environment as shown below.
-This allows for recording deployment history on a specific resource within the environment as opposed to recoding the history on all resources in the environment.
-Also, the steps of the deployment job automatically inherit the service connection details from resource targeted by the deployment job as shown below -
+You can scope the target of deployment to a particular resource within the environment.
+This allows you to record deployment history on a specific resource within the environment.
+The steps of the deployment job automatically inherit the service connection details from resource targeted by the deployment job.

 environment: 'smarthotel-dev.bookings' strategy: runOnce: deploy: steps: - task: KubernetesManifest@0 displayName: Deploy to Kubernetes cluster inputs: action: deploy namespace: $(k8sNamespace) manifests: $(System.ArtifactsDirectory)/manifests/* imagePullSecrets: $(imagePullSecret) containers: $(containerRegistry)/$(imageRepository):$(tag) # value for kubernetesServiceConnection input automatically passed down to task by environment.resource input